Categorified Crystal Structure on Localized Quantum Coordinate Rings: Introduction

 \section{Introduction}

-The quiver Hecke algebra has been introduced by Khovanov-Lauda(\cite{K-L,K-L2}) and Rouquier(\cite{Rou}) independently, which is a family of $\bbZ$-graded ${\bf k}$-algebras $R(\beta)$ defined for $\beta=\sum_im_i\al_i\in Q_+$, where $Q_+$ is the positive root lattice and ${\bf k}$ is a field.
+The quiver Hecke algebra has been introduced by Khovanov-Lauda (\cite{K-L,K-L2}) and Rouquier (\cite{Rou}) independently, which is a family of $\bbZ$-graded ${\bf k}$-algebras $R(\beta)$ defined for $\beta=\sum_im_i\al_i\in Q_+$, where $Q_+$ is the positive root lattice and ${\bf k}$ is a field.
 For a symmetrizable Kac-Moody Lie algebra $\ge$, the remarkable property on the algebra $R:=\bigoplus_{\beta\in Q_+}R(\beta)$ is that it categorifies the nilpotent half of the quantum algebra $\uqm$ and the unipotent quantum coordinate ring $\aq$, that is, there exist isomorphisms of algebras:

 where $\cK(R\hbox{\rm-proj})$ (resp. $\cK(\rgmod)$) is the Grothendieck ring of $R\hbox{\rm-proj}$ (resp. $\rgmod$) the category of graded projective(resp. finite-dimensional) $R$-modules, which is equipped with a multiplication by the convolution product on modules.
-In particular, in \cite{Rou2,VV} for a symmetric $\ge$ this isomorphism yields one to one correspondence between the set of indecomposable projective $R$-modules (resp. finite-dimensional simple $R$-modules) and the set of the lower global bases/canonical bases (resp. upper global bases/dual canonical bases).
-Those bases have been introduced by Kashiwara \cite{K1} and Lusztig \cite{Lus} independently.
+In particular, in \cite{Rou2,VV} for a symmetric $\ge$ this isomorphism yields one to one correspondence between the set of indecomposable projective $R$-modules (resp. finite-dimensional simple $R$-modules) and the set of the lower global bases/canonical bases (resp. upper global bases/dual canonical bases) (\cite{K1},\cite{Lus}).
+Those were first introduced in \cite{Lus} for the ADE cases.

-The theory of crystal bases has been introduced by Kashiwara and it involved various applications to many areas, such as, mathematical physics \cite{KMN1,KMN2}, combinatorics \cite{KN,Lit,N0}, cluster algebras \cite{FZ1}, modular representations and LLT conjecture \cite{Ariki,LLT}, etc. In particular, in \cite{Ariki} Ariki has just open the door to the method of categorification, which has become the standard in representation theory nowadays.
-The categorification as above also played a significant role in realizing the cluster algebra on the unipotent quantum coordinate rings, which is a kind of monoidal categorification.
+The theory of Kashiwara's crystal bases \cite{K1,K3} involved various applications to many areas, such as, mathematical physics \cite{KMN1,KMN2}, combinatorics \cite{KN,Lit,N0}, cluster algebras \cite{FZ1}, modular representations and LLT conjecture \cite{Ariki,LLT}, etc. In particular, in \cite{Ariki} Ariki has just open the door to the method of categorification, which has become the standard in representation theory nowadays.
+The categorification as above also played a significant role in realizing the cluster algebra on the unipotent quantum coordinate rings, which is called a monoidal categorification of cluster algebras.